xXxSpicyBoiiixXx/LamentOS/README.md

 # LamentOS
-LamentOS is an Arch-based pentesting Linux distribution designed for precision and efficiency.
+LamentOS is a lightweight, Arch-based Linux distribution designed specifically for penetration testers and security professionals.
+Built on the flexibility and power of Arch Linux, it provides cutting-edge tools, pre-configured workflows, and sleek branding to enhance your pentesting experience.

 Lament the breach, master the Arch